elken/astro-website/src/pages/blog/waste.md

 ## Strategy first

 When it comes to waste, it's easy to focus on execution, and work hard to optimise the ways we work to eliminate inefficiencies.
 However, if we're dedicated to truly doing more with less, and cutting out the biggest wastes, we need to start by examining the strategy.
-Once all teams are working towards a credible and high-priority goal, only then can we eliminate waste by refining the execution.
+Only once all teams are working towards a credible and high-priority goal, and validating their path against the bottom line, can we eliminate waste by refining the execution.